Linux Privilege Escalation

 sudo chmod u+s nfs

-ls -l #To check if it has permissions on user
+ls -l #To check if it has permissions for the user

 ./nfs